AliahG97/Food-App/README.md

 4. check the console to see what the error code is.

-5. If the Error code is 402, note that there are no more payment tokens to call the APIs, wait until they refill in 24 hours.
+5. If the error code is 402, note that there are no more payment tokens to call the APIs, wait until they refill in 24 hours.

-6. Or if you need to continue using the API for development purposes, create another Spoonacular API account to get another API Key, and then comment out the existing APIKeys in the Javascript, and paste in the new API key so that the new key is the only uncommented key.
+6. Or if you need to continue using the API for development purposes, create another Spoonacular API account to get another API Key, and then comment out the existing API Keys in the Javascript, and paste in the new API key so that the new key is the only uncommented key.

 7. Repeat this step or uncomment a different API in the Javascript (given the tokens have been refilled).